Designing for Connection: Accessibility in WhatsApp for Older Adults

 Designing for Connection explores how small interface decisions can create or hinder meaningful communication for older adults using WhatsApp.

-WhatsApp has become a critical communication tool across generations, yet its interface presents significant usability challenges for older adults.
+WhatsApp is a critical communication tool across generations, yet its interface presents usability challenges for many older adults.

 The Problem-